bloominstituteoftechnology/sprint-2-challenge-benglobal/challenges/Challenge_1.md

-# Challenge 1: Profile Activation
+ Challenge 1: Profile Activation

 A company's website has many user profiles.
 These profiles can either be active (i.e., they can use the website) or inactive.
 A profile can be set to inactive for a variety of reasons, and the company wants to have the reasons recorded for analytical purposes.
-If an inactive profile is set back to active, the reason for the inactivity is no longer needed and can be removed.
+If an inactive pr#ofile is set back to active, the reason for the inactivity is no longer needed and can be removed.

 ### Objective
 Implement the profileActivation function to manage the activation status of user profiles on a company's website.
 This function will toggle a profile's active status and handle reasons for inactivity.